JeromeGsq/Flutter_Redux_Test/README.md

 • **StoreConnector** - A descendant Widget that gets the Store from the nearest StoreProvider ancestor, converts the Store into a ViewModel with the given converter function, and passes the ViewModel to a builder function.
 Any time the Store emits a change event, the Widget will automatically be rebuilt.
 No need to manage subscriptions!

-Here are the rules for reducers:
+Here are the rules:
 ===============

 1. Must return any value besides 'undefined'.
 2. Produces 'state' or data to be used inside of your app using only previous state and the action.
 3. Must not reach outside of itself to decide what value to return.
 Must not mutate its input state argument.

 Pro/Cons